Research Concept & Motivating Vision

 I began my journey of exploration into 15th and 16th century fighting systems in 1984.
-I started with working from a microfiche of Achilles Marozzo’s treatise entitled Opera Nova from 1536.
-What I have found over the last 37 years of exploring these fencing books, treatises, and manuscripts is that the art form that is historical swordplay, these systems of movement, are the most sophisticated kinetic systems of human movement that I have ever encountered.
+I started with working from a library microfiche of Achilles Marozzo’s treatise entitled Opera Nova from 1536.
+What I have found over the last 37 years of exploring these historical movement books, treatises, and manuscripts is that the art forms of historical swordplay and historical dance, these systems of movement, are the most sophisticated kinetic systems of human movement that I have ever encountered.

-Shakespeare’s original company members like William Kempe and Robert Armin had a mastery of skills in the art of swordplay.
+Shakespeare’s original company members like William Kempe and Robert Armin had a mastery of skills in the art of dance and swordplay.
 When we look at Richard Tarlton we find that he was made a Master of Fence in 1587.
-The Globe, the Rose, the Hope, the Swan, the Theatre, the Red Bull, the Curtain, the Fortune, and the Cockpit held not only “word plays,” but “sword plays” as well.
+The Globe, the Rose, the Hope, the Swan, the Theatre, the Bull, the Red Bull, the Red Lion, the Bell, the Bell Savage, the Boar’s Head, the Cross Keys, the Curtain, the Blackfriars, the Whitefriars, the Fortune, the Phoenix, and the Cockpit held not only “word plays,” but “sword plays” as well.
 The Blackfriars was the fencing salle of Rocco Benetti.
 Bouts of swordplay were a major part of the theatrical traditions of the period.

 Time Magazine in 1999 named Johann Gutenberg the most influential man in the last 1,000 years.
 Shakespeare was number five.
 So many of the geniuses of the written word have been lost over time, yet the prolific nature of the printing press changed all that.
 I wonder: if the first folio of Shakespeare’s plays had not been printed, would we now enjoy those beautiful words?
 How wonderful that John Heminge and Henrie Condell had the technology of the printing press.